marcohamersma/react-bem-helper/readme.md

 bemHelper('header'); // returns { className: 'componentName__header' }
 ```

-The element argument only supports strings, but a configuration object replacing the element, modifiers and 'extra' paramers can be passed instead:
+You can also pass a configuration object instead of the first parameter:

 ```js
 bemHelper({ element: 'header' }); // returns { className: 'componentName__header' }